splintered-reality/py_trees/py_trees/doc/background.rst

 Ticking
 -------

-A key feature of behaviour trees is the way they 'tick'.
-To tick a behaviour is to execute some small chunk of code on that behaviour to arrive at a decision - success, failure, or pending (still running).
+A key feature of behaviours and their trees is in the way they :term:`tick`.
+The execution is like a slice - some small chunk of code on a behaviour to arrive at a decision - success, failure, or pending (still running).
 To tick an entire tree of behaviours is to start ticking from the root, using their decisions and the selector-sequence logic to choose which behaviour should next be ticked.
 This results in traversing the tree (though not necessarily all of it) at the end of which the root of the tree will return a result.